 Launching communities for social engagement like for online dating or social networking, a business can add paid services and convert free users into premium subscribers.
 An example of premium service package can be a possibility to upload more detailed personal information or see when other users were online.

-By integrating a community portal with CRM and a ticketing system, you start leveraging the information generated by the community to your business advantage.
+By integrating a community portal with CRM and a ticketing system, ScienceSoft creates a possibility for a company to leverage the information generated by the community to its business advantage.
 The example below shows key integrations for a customer community portal, assuming that a business also has an ecommerce portal.

 Community portal + CRM

 When customers sign in to different systems of yours (community and ecommerce portals in our example), a CRM system creates a single profile and collects multi-sourced customer information.
 This helps you see your customers from different angles and advance in customer experience personalization.

 You will be able to build proactive customer support with sentiment analysis built in your ticketing system.
 A negative emotional tone of customer statements during forum discussions may entail automated creation of cases.